springboardMentor14605/ai-agent-to-automate-website-testing/autotest_ai/README.md

-# 🤖 AutoTest AI — Natural Language Website Testing Agent
+# AutoTest AI — Natural Language Website Testing Agent

-> **Final Project** — AI-powered end-to-end web testing using LangGraph, Google Gemini, and Playwright.
+> AI-powered end-to-end web testing using LangGraph, Google Gemini, and Playwright.

 ---

-## 📌 Overview
+## Overview

 **AutoTest AI** is an agentic QA automation tool that lets you test any website using **plain English instructions**.
 No Selenium knowledge, no XPath hunting — just describe what to test, and the AI handles the rest.